zwyatt/Compact_Pheal/README.md

 Condenses all party healing in and out into one line, either on a set timer (default) or at every prompt - only works on default prompt style [...>

 Place Compact_Pheal.xml in your plugins folder and add it using the Plugins menu (CTRL+SHIFT+P).
 Place waka-waka.wav in your sounds folder.
-Or not.
+Or don't.

 Commands:
 cpheal help